cncf/tag-security/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 #### Network Security

 In a Zero Trust model, the network is always considered untrustworthy.
-This means applying security measures such as micro-segmentation, which involves dividing the network into secure zones and enforcing rules, using Access Control, about the traffic that can flow between them.
+This means applying security measures such as micro-segmentation, which involves dividing the network into secure zones and enforcing rules -using Access Control - about the traffic that can flow between them.
 This helps limit the spread of breaches and makes it easier to manage traffic and monitor suspicious behavior.

 #### Encryption

-Zero trust assumes that offenders may reside inside cloud clusters, stage attacks on the cluster network, and attempt to access any data stored in the cloud.
+Zero Trust assumes that offenders may reside inside cloud clusters, stage attacks on the cluster network, and attempt to access any data stored in the cloud.
 Therefore, all data, at rest and in transit, should be encrypted under Zero Trust.
 This protects sensitive data if it falls into the wrong hands and forms part of the process of authenticating and verifying interactions.

 #### Container Security